premkumar-epic/git/README.md

 # Git & Github Training by Netpy
 Added Readme.md file through github \
-Now trying to pull it to local machine, before new push because both needs to be in sync
+Now trying to pull it to local machine, before new push because both needs to be in sync \
+Now a new branch is created